lyricat/go-rest/README.md

  - Speed.

  	Golang is fast, framework should be fast too.
-Performance benchmark is included in perf_test.go. you can compare go-rest and raw handler(with regexp to route) performance.

  - Easy to do unit test.

- 	No need to worry about marshal and unmarshal when do unit test, test handle function with input or output arguments directly. (using rest.SetTest)
+ 	No need to worry about marshal and unmarshal when do unit test, test handle function with input or output arguments directly. (using rest.RecordContext and CheckRoute)

 Install
 -------